Federal Acts

 2007-02-12

-ADMINISTRATIVE MEASURES OF THE CUSTOMS OF THE PEOPLE’S REPUBLIC OF CHINA FOR GOODS TEMPORARILY IMPORTED OR EXPORTED
+PROVISIONS OF THE CUSTOMS OF THE PEOPLE’S REPUBLIC OF CHINA ON THE PROCEDURES FOR HANDING ADMINISTRATIVE PENALTY CASES

 Decree of the General Administration of Customs

-The Administrative Measures of the Customs of the People’s Republic of China for Goods Temporarily Imported or Exported, which have
+The Provisions of the Customs of the People’s Republic of China on the Procedures for Handing Administrative Penalty Cases have been

-been deliberated and adopted at the executive meeting of the General Administration of Customs on February 14, 2007, are hereby promulgated
+deliberated and adopted at the executive meeting of the General Administration of Customs on February 14, 2007.
+They are hereby promulgated

 Director Mou Xinsheng

-Administrative Measures of the Customs of the People’s Republic of China for Goods Temporarily Imported or Exported
+Provisions of the Customs of the People’s Republic of China on the Procedures for Handing Administrative Penalty Cases

 Chapter I General Rules